We are hiring a Naturopathic Doctor & a Clinical Counsellor!

 In the next sections, we will take a closer look at the goals of physiotherapy, the types of conditions that can be treated, and the process of diagnosis and treatment.
 We will also provide insights into what patients can expect during their first appointment and how long treatment may last.

 Overall, this article will provide you with a comprehensive understanding of what physiotherapy is, how it works, and how it can benefit your overall health and wellbeing.
 Whether you are a professional athlete looking to prevent injuries, or someone recovering from an accident, physiotherapy can be a valuable tool in helping you reach your health goals.
+While physiotherapy offers numerous benefits for various conditions, some patients may also consider chiropractic care as a complementary treatment.
+What are the benefits of seeing a chiropractor? explains how chiropractic care can work alongside physiotherapy for holistic health management.

 The Goals of Physiotherapy: Improving Mobility and Reducing Pain